Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Results

 Since we assume that the detector noise is stationary and Gaussian, the $\Lambda_{\mathcal{H}_{\boldsymbol{\rm SL}}}$ distribution is expected to be close to the $\Lambda_{\mathcal{H}_{\boldsymbol{\rm N}}}$ distribution, which is a normal distribution with a mean of 1 and unit variance.
 In contrast, the distribution for $\Lambda_{\mathcal{H}_{\boldsymbol{\rm MLSL}}}$ deviates from the distribution for $\Lambda_{\mathcal{H}_{\boldsymbol{\rm N}}}$, indicating that the additional microlensing-induced terms in Eq.~\eqref{resMLSL} are more significant than $\delta h_{\rm SL}$.

 Figure~\ref{lambda_distribution} shows the $\Lambda$ distributions for the residuals and Gaussian noises and their corresponding Gaussian kernel density estimates (KDEs).
 To determine which event supports $\mathcal{H}_{\rm MLSL}$ based on the $\Lambda$ distributions, we consider 2$\sigma$ credible interval (C.I.) of the $\Lambda_{\mathcal{H}_{\boldsymbol{\rm SL}}}$ distribution.
-If an event has a $\Lambda$ value smaller than the lower bound of the 2$\sigma$ C.I, the event favors $\mathcal{H}_{\rm MLSL}$ and it is a candidate strongly lensed and microlensed event.
+If an event has a $\Lambda$ value larger than the upper bound of the 2$\sigma$ C.I, the event favors $\mathcal{H}_{\rm MLSL}$ and it is considered a candidate for being both strongly lensed and microlensed.

-For O4 sensitivity, 12\% of 200 microlensed events favor $\mathcal{H}_{\rm MLSL}$.
+For O4 sensitivity, 11\% of 200 microlensed events favor $\mathcal{H}_{\rm MLSL}$.
 One of the reasons for this somewhat low percentage is that most microlensed events created for our realistic microlensed population have small mismatch (MM) values (MM $\leq 0.03$ ) compared to $h_{\rm SL}$ (see App.~\ref{app:mock_data} for details), where MM is defined as

 Such events are also expected to be hard to detect using more complete microlensing analysis pipelines, such as \textsc{Gravelamps}~\citep{wright2022gravelamps}.
 We will discuss in Sec.~\ref{sec:4.2} how the results change for the large mismatch events that are expected to be detectable.